DeepakPant93/terraform/tf-meta-args/README.md

-Here’s a comprehensive document on Terraform’s **meta‑arguments**, summarizing their purpose, syntax, usage patterns, and best practices:

----

 ## **🌐 What Are Meta‑Arguments?**

 Meta‑arguments are special arguments available in Terraform resource and module blocks that **modify how Terraform manages and orchestrates resources**.
 There are five core meta‑arguments: